simonxiang1/dwm/README.md

 done:
 - now uses mononoki nerd font
-- autostart patched in, very easy to use and works with everything EXCEPT pywal (reee)
 - gaps patched in, custom binds:
   - alt-super-j to decrease gaps
   - alt-super-k to enlarge gaps